 Can Do MS worked with an independent contractor to evaluate its JUMPSTART Program’s curriculum to learn the full impact the program has on people living with multiple sclerosis and their support partners.

-The JUMPSTART Program resulted in improvements in knowledge, skills, and resources (Dec.
-2011).
-87% of participants used new skills learned at the program three months after the program.
+The JUMPSTART Program resulted in improvements in knowledge, skills, and resources (Oct.
+2013).

 What did participants think about the JUMPSTART Program?

 Can Do MS analyzed data collected from CAN DO Program participants with multiple sclerosis as part of its outcomes-measurement study launched in 2007.
 The initial analysis will determine whether the data collected from participants with MS is a large enough sample to scientifically validate the effectiveness of the CAN DO Programs.

 Results from this analysis were presented as a poster called Perceived Health and Self-Efficacy Improve after a Wellness Program in Persons with MS at the 2009 Consortium of MS Centers annual meeting.